Mise en abyme: Critical theory and art history

-Literature and film
+In mass media

 Mise en abyme occurs in a text when there is a reduplication of images or concepts referring to the textual whole.
 Mise en abyme is a play of signifiers within a text, of sub-texts mirroring each other.
 This mirroring can attain a level where meaning may become unstable and, in this respect, may be seen as part of the process of deconstruction.
-The film-within-a-film, where a film contains a plot about the making of a movie, is an example of mise en abyme.
+The film-within-a-film, where a film contains a plot about the making of a film, is an example of mise en abyme.
 The film being made within the film refers, through its mise en scène, to the real film being made.
-The spectator sees film equipment, stars getting ready for the take, crew sorting out the various directorial needs.
+The spectator sees film equipment, stars getting ready for the take, and crew sorting out the various directorial needs.
 The narrative of the film within the film may directly reflect the one in the real film.
-An example is La Nuit américaine (1973) by François Truffaut.
+An example is Björk's video Bachelorette, directed by Michel Gondry; another is Day for Night (1973), directed by François Truffaut.

 In film, the meaning of mise en abyme is similar to the artistic definition, but also includes the idea of a "dream within a dream".
 For example, a character awakens from a dream and later discovers that they are still dreaming.
 Activities similar to dreaming, such as unconsciousness and virtual reality, also are described as mise en abyme.
 This is seen in the film eXistenZ where the two protagonists never truly know whether or not they are out of the game.
 It also becomes a prominent element of Charlie Kaufman's Synecdoche, New York (2008).
 More recent instances can be found in the films Inland Empire (2007) and Inception (2010).
-Classic filmic examples include the snow globe in Citizen Kane (1941) which provides a clue to the film's core mystery, and the discussion of Edgar Allan Poe's written works (particularly "The Purloined Letter") in the Jean-Luc Godard film Band of Outsiders (1964).
+Classic film examples include the snow globe in Citizen Kane (1941) which provides a clue to the film's core mystery, and the discussion of Edgar Allan Poe's written works (particularly "The Purloined Letter") in the Jean-Luc Godard film Band of Outsiders (1964).

 In literary criticism, mise en abyme is a type of frame story, in which the core narrative may be used to illuminate some aspect of the framing story.
-The term is used in deconstruction and deconstructive literary criticism as a paradigm of the intertextual nature of language, that is, of the way language never quite reaches the foundation of reality because it refers in a frame-within-a-frame way, to other language, which refers to other language, and so forth.
+The term is used in deconstruction and deconstructive literary criticism as a paradigm of the intertextual nature of language, that is, of the way, language never quite reaches the foundation of reality because it refers in a frame-within-a-frame way, to another language, which refers to another language, and so forth.

-In comedy, Mise en abyme can be seen with The Harold, an improvisation cycle with reoccurring themes, popularized by Del Close in his book "Truth in Comedy."
+In video games, the first chapter of the game There Is No Game: Wrong Dimension (2020) is titled "Mise en abyme".